daithimarkham/Pands-Problem-Set/README.md

 First I wrote a simple statement to get the user to input the integer 10, int(input ("Please enter an integer: 10"))

-Asks the user to input the positive integer number 10.
+Asks the user to input the positive integer number.

 I started the calculation with three simple elements.